Convergence for nonconvex ADMM, with applications to CT imaging: Application: CT imaging

 \paragraph{Checking assumptions} For the CT imaging example, it is not clear whether it is possible to establish the RSC property~\eqref{eqn:rsc} theoretically.
 However, since we are in simulated setting where the target parameters $(\xh,\yh)$ are known, we can nonetheless validate it empirically.
 For this example, since $f(x)\equiv 0$, it suffices to check that, for some $\alpha>0$,

 holds for all $x,y$ (here $\yh=P\xh$).
 If this is true, then the RSC property holds with $\alpha_f=0$, $\alpha_g=\alpha$, $c_f=c_g=1$, and $\eps=0$.

 However, it is not feasible to verify this over all possible $y$, so we will instead verify that this holds for $y=y_t$ at each iteration $t$ of the algorithm.
-To do this, we calculate
+(In fact, examining how the RSC assumption is used in the proof of Theorem~\ref{thm1}, we see in~\eqref{eqn:use_rsc_in_proof} that the RSC assumption is only applied at values of $x$ and $y$ appearing along the iterations of the algorithm---specifically, at points $(x,y)$ of the form $(x_{t+1},y_t)$ at each time $t$.
+In other words, for the proof of Theorem~\ref{thm1} to hold for the CT example, where we have $f(x)\equiv 0$, we only need to check that the inequality above holds at each iteration $y_t$, rather than at all values of $y$.)